Evidence on: Induction or Cesarean for a Big Baby

 Meanwhile, the lowest rates of stillbirth were in babies who were in the 91st to 97th percentiles.
-The increase in stillbirth risk in the largest group (98th to 100th percentile) was partly explained by maternal diabetes; however, there was also a higher risk of unexplained stillbirth for babies in the 98th to 100th percentile.
+The increase in stillbirth risk in the largest group (98th to 100th percentile) was partly explained by the birth parent being diabetic; however, there was also a higher risk of unexplained stillbirth for babies in the 98th to 100th percentile.
 Overall, the absolute risk of an extremely large for gestational age baby (98th to 100th percentile) experiencing stillbirth between 37 and 43 weeks was about 1 in 500, compared to 1 in 1,000 for babies who are in the 91st to 97th percentile.

 Another study on this topic looked back in time at 693,186 births and 3,275 stillbirths between 1992-2009 in Alberta, Canada (Wood and Tang, 2018).
 They included all babies born at ≥23 weeks but did not include multiples.

-This large Canadian database study found several risk factors for stillbirth: being a first-time mother, having higher body mass index (BMI), smoking in pregnancy, older maternal age, and having medical problems before pregnancy such as high blood pressure and diabetes.
+This large Canadian database study found several risk factors for stillbirth: giving birth for the first time, having higher body mass index (BMI), smoking in pregnancy, older age, and having medical problems before pregnancy such as high blood pressure and diabetes.
 Like the previous study, small for gestational age was a strong risk factor for stillbirth.
-But babies who were considered to be large for gestational age were not at any increased risk for stillbirth.
+But babies who were large for gestational age were not at any increased risk for stillbirth.
 In fact, being large for gestational age was protective against stillbirth in the general population.

-However, when they looked specifically at mothers with gestational diabetes, being large for gestational age was linked with a higher risk of stillbirth.
-The same was true for mothers with Type I or Type II diabetes.
+However, when researchers looked specifically at birth parents with gestational diabetes, being large for gestational age was linked with a higher risk of stillbirth.
+The same was true for birth parents with Type I or Type II diabetes.

 Is it Harmful to Suspect a Big Baby?

-When a big baby is suspected, pregnant people are more likely to experience a change in how their care providers see and manage labor and birth.
-This leads to a higher Cesarean rate and a higher rate of women inaccurately being told that labor is taking too long or the baby does not “fit.”
+When a big baby is suspected, families are more likely to experience a change in how their care providers see and manage labor and birth.
+This leads to a higher Cesarean rate and a higher rate of people inaccurately being told that labor is taking “too long” or the baby “doesn’t fit.”

 In fact, research has consistently shown that the care provider’s perception that a baby is big can be more harmful than an actual big baby by itself.

-In one study, researchers compared what happened to women who were suspected of having a big baby (>8 lbs., 13 oz.) to what happened to women who were not suspected of having a big baby—but who ended up having one (Sadeh-Mestechkin et al. 2008).
+In one study, researchers compared what happened when people were suspected of being pregnant with a big baby (>8 lbs., 13 oz.) versus people who were not suspected of being pregnant with a big baby—but who ended up having one (Sadeh-Mestechkin et al. 2008).

 The end results were astonishing.
-Women who were suspected of having a big baby (and actually ended up having one) had triple the induction rate; more than triple the Cesarean rate, and a quadrupling of the maternal complication rate, compared to women who were not suspected of having a big baby but had one anyway.
+Birthing people who were suspected of having a big baby (and actually ended up having one) had triple the induction rate, more than triple the Cesarean rate, and a quadrupling of the maternal complication rate, compared to those who were not suspected of having a big baby but had one anyway.

 Complications were most often due to Cesareans and included bleeding (hemorrhage), wound infection, wound separation, fever, and need for antibiotics.
 There were no differences in shoulder dystocia between the two groups.
 In other words, when a care provider “suspected” a big baby (as compared to not knowing the baby was going to be big), this tripled the Cesarean rates and made mothers more likely to experience complications, without affecting the rate of shoulder dystocia (Sadeh-Mestechkin et al. 2008).

-These results were confirmed by another study published by Peleg et al. in 2015.
+These results were supported by another study published by Peleg et al. in 2015.
 At their hospital, physicians had a policy to counsel everyone with suspected big babies (suspected of being 8 lbs., 13 oz. and higher, or ≥4,000 grams) about the “risks” of big babies.
-Elective Cesareans were not encouraged, but they were performed if the mother requested one after the discussion.
-There were 238 women who had suspected big babies (that ended up truly being large at birth) and were counseled, and 205 women who had unsuspected big babies (that ended up being truly large at birth) who were not counseled.
+Elective Cesareans were not encouraged, but they were performed if the family requested one after the discussion.
+There were 238 participants who had suspected big babies (that ended up truly being large at birth) and were counseled, and 205 participants who had unsuspected big babies (that ended up being truly large at birth) who were not counseled.

-Despite the fact that the babies were all about the same size, only 52% of women in the suspected big baby group had a vaginal birth, compared to 91% of women in the non-suspected big baby group.
-This increase in Cesarean rate in the suspected big baby group was primarily due to an increase in the mothers requesting elective Cesareans after the “counseling” session about big babies.
+Even though the babies were all about the same size, only 52% of participants in the suspected big baby group had a vaginal birth, compared to 91% of participants in the non-suspected big baby group.
+This increase in Cesarean rate in the suspected big baby group was primarily due to an increase in the families requesting elective Cesareans after the “counseling” session about how big babies are risky to birth.
 There was only one case of shoulder dystocia in the unsuspected big baby group, and two cases in the suspected big baby group.
 None of these babies experienced injuries.
-There was no difference in severe maternal tears between the two groups.
+There was no difference in severe birth injuries between the two groups.

-The authors concluded that obstetricians should NOT be counseling pregnant people about the risks of big babies thought to be 8 lbs.
-13 oz. or higher, because it leads to an increase in the number of unnecessary Cesareans without any benefit to the mother or baby.
+The authors concluded that obstetricians should not be counseling pregnant people about the risks of big babies thought to be 8 lbs.
+13 oz. or higher, because it leads to an increase in the number of unnecessary Cesareans without any benefit to the birthing person or baby.
 They suggested that researchers should study using a higher weight cut-off (such as 9 lbs., 15 oz.) to trigger counseling.

 Pregnant people who are plus size and those who take medication for high blood sugar also experience an increase in unplanned Cesareans when ultrasound is used to estimate the baby’s weight (Dude et al. 2019; Dude et al. 2018).

-A recent study from the U.S. looked back at 2,826 first-time mothers with a body mass index (BMI) ≥ 35 kg/m2 (Dude et al. 2019).
+A recent study from the U.S. looked at 2,826 first-time birthing people with a body mass index (BMI) ≥ 35 kg/m2 (Dude et al. 2019).
 Out of everyone in the study, 23% had an ultrasound to estimate the baby’s weight within 35 days of birth.
-The mothers who had received an ultrasound to estimate the baby’s weight were more likely to have labor end in a Cesarean (mostly for “stalled labor”) than those without an ultrasound-estimated fetal weight (43% versus 30%).
-Having an ultrasound to estimate the baby’s weight was linked with a higher rate of Cesarean even after taking into account other factors that could have impacted the Cesarean rate, including the baby’s actual birth weight.
+The participants who had an ultrasound to estimate the baby’s weight were more likely to have an unplanned Cesarean (mostly for “stalled labor”) than those without an ultrasound-estimated fetal weight (43% versus 30%).
+Having an ultrasound to estimate the baby’s weight was linked with a higher rate of Cesarean even after considering other factors that could have impacted the Cesarean rate, including the baby’s actual birth weight.

-Among the 636 mothers who had an ultrasound to estimate the baby’s weight, 143 of them were told that their babies were large for gestational age (measuring over the 90th percentile).
-These mothers with babies estimated to be large for gestational age had a much higher rate of Cesarean (61% versus 31%).
-However, only 44% of them (61 out of the 143 mothers) actually gave birth to a baby that was large for gestational age.
+Among the 636 participants who had an ultrasound to estimate the baby’s weight, 143 of them were told that their babies were large for gestational age (measuring over the 90th percentile).
+This group had a much higher rate of Cesarean (61% versus 31%).
+However, only 44% of them (61 out of the 143 birthing people) gave birth to a baby that was large for gestational age.

-The authors found similar results when they looked at around 300 first-time mothers on medication for high blood sugar (Dude et al. 2018).
-Again, having an ultrasound to estimate the baby’s weight within 35 days of birth was linked to a higher rate of unplanned Cesareans (52% for those with an ultrasound versus 27% for those without an ultrasound) even after considering the baby’s actual birth weight and other factors.
+The authors found similar results when they looked at around 300 people who were giving birth for the first time and taking medication for high blood sugar (Dude et al. 2018).
+Again, having an ultrasound to estimate the baby’s weight within 35 days of birth was linked to a higher rate of unplanned Cesareans (52% for those with an ultrasound versus 27% for those without an ultrasound) even after considering the baby’s actual birth weight and other medical factors.

 The authors conclude, “Perceived knowledge of fetal weight may affect decisions providers make regarding how likely they feel their patients are to deliver vaginally.”

-So in summary, although big babies are at higher risk for some problems, the care provider’s perception that there is a big baby carries its own set of risks.
-This perception—whether it is true or false—changes the way the care provider behaves and how they talk to pregnant people about their ability to give birth, which, in turn, increases the chance of Cesarean.
+So, in summary, although big babies are at higher risk for some problems, the care provider’s perception that there is a big baby carries its own set of risks.
+This perception—whether it is true or false—changes the way the care provider behaves and how they talk to families about their ability to birth their baby, which, in turn, increases the chance of Cesarean.